mayankch283/LinearRegression/README.md

 # LinearRegression
-Simple Linear Regression algorithm from scratch.
+Simple Linear Regression algorithm which is a commonly used Supervised Learning Algorithm.